Julien Neaves – Editor

 Martha!
 Martha!
 Martha!
 Like Clara, Ms Jones did not have the best introduction and her puppy dog pining for the Doctor got old real quick.
 Like Usain Bolt quick.
 But putting that aside the good doctor (small “d”) was a pretty dependable and capable companion.

 She looks after and protects the amnesiac Doctor in Human Nature/The Family of Blood and travels the world to help defeat the Master in The Sound of Drums/The Last of the Time Lords.
 She even went on to join up with Torchwood and marry Mickey “The Tin Dog” Smith.
 Good for you Martha.
 You deserved it.
-And you deserve number three on this list.
+And you deserve number four on this list.

 #3 Rory Williams